 The Undersea and Hyperbaric Medical Society (UHMS) was established in 1967.
 In the fields of hyperbaric and dive medicine, the UHMS is an international nonprofit organization that serves over 2,000 physicians, scientists, associates, and nurses from over 30 countries.
 The UHMS publishes policy guidelines and advocates for the use of HBOT in a diverse range of conditions including new uses and applications, in addition to serving as an important source of scientific and medical information pertaining to hyperbaric medicine through its bimonthly, peer-reviewed journal, seminars, curricula, credentialing, and sessions.

 What is Hyperbaric Oxygen Therapy?

-If you’re going through an FDA-approved HBOT treatment, then you will enter a singular space to inhale 100% pure oxygen in an air pressure room, 1.6 to 4 times more pressure than regular.
-Increased pressure will raise the blood oxygen levels in your body and the objective is to move blood with sufficient oxygen to patch up nerves and reinstate usual body function.
+If you’re going through an FDA-approved HBOT treatment, then you will enter a singular space to inhale 100% pure oxygen in a pressurized environment, 1.6 to 4 times more pressure than sea level.
+Increased pressure will raise the oxygen levels in your body; the objective being to saturate the tissues with sufficient oxygen to patch up nerves and reinstate usual body function.

 Usually, real industry-approved high-pressure Hyperbaric Oxygen chambers use pressures of 2.0 to 3.0 ATA, while low-pressure therapy may be conducted at 1.5 to 2.0 ATA.
-When lower pressure tanks are used such as the inflatable HBOT’s, treatment time may be long and not very effective.
-The average treatment time is usually from 45 to 60 minutes with 20 intervals of use.
+When lower pressure chambers are used such as the inflatable HBOT’s, treatment time may be long and not very effective.

 There are three main types of hyperbaric oxygen chambers available: